Entertain You: Music video

 The music video follows the same subject of the song and deals with the way that society uses people who don't fit into the main socially acceptable patterns for their own entertainment, and often in a negative way.
 According to Sharon den Adel, the main idea for the video was a result of her coming across videos going viral of people being harassed as a result of prejudice.
 It was recorded inside a water tower in the Dutch village of Schimmert and in the G2 Studios.
 Shootings for the video started on 8 and 9 March 2020 and had to be stopped due to the COVID-19 pandemic, returning on 11 May and following the pandemic safety measures.
 The video was produced by Welzen Studios and directed by Marten Welzen, who had previously worked with the band.
 According to Vera Hendriks, producer at the company, the studio provided the visuals and selected the set locations while the band provided the concept and the story.
 The video was officially released on 28 May 2020.

 The video is filmed in a black and white palette, with exception for the colors green and red which are emphasized.
 The main plot of the video starts with a boy with corpse paint being tossed inside a bunker.
 As he stands up, he wanders through the place and notices that it is being watched by several cameras.
 An elevator is lifted down at the corner, and a second boy, this one wearing a mask, is also thrown to the ground of the bunker.
 As they start staring at each other, a barbed wire club and an axe fall at the center of the place, implying that the boys must fight one another.
 The masked boy quickly picks the weapons as they keep circling and intimidating the other.
-When he approaches the corpse painted boy and raises the club, he passes him the weapon instead of hitting, and they start detroying the cameras and thrashing the place together.
+When he approaches the corpse painted boy and raises the club, he passes him the weapon instead of hitting, and they start destroying the cameras and thrashing the place together.
 By the end of the video, both of the boys enter the elevator armed.
 As they look at each other, the masked boy removes its mask, also revealing a corpse paint make up.
 The elevator then starts being lifted up.
 Throughout the video, a group of masked people are shown walking with torches and club-like weapons through desert streets, interchanging with excerpts of metalheads, a young girl wearing horror-inspired clothes, a circus woman, a drag queen, lead vocalist Sharon den Adel wearing a Joker inspired make up and the members of the band performing the song.